6bee/Remote.Linq/README.md

     }).ToList();
 ```

+### Server Code Sample

-**Server:** Implement the backend service to handle the client's query expression by applying it to a data source e.g. an ORM
+Implement the backend service to handle the client's query expression by applying it to a data source e.g. an ORM

 ```C#
 public interface IQueryService : IDisposable
 {